 ART 160: PRINTMAKING: SPECIAL PROJECTS, 3 credit hrs.

 Advanced intaglio problems arranged with instructor.
 Prereq.: ART 62.

-ART 162: ADVANCED PRINTMAKING SPECIAL PROBLEMS, 3 credit hrs.
+ART 162: ADVANCED PRINTMAKING SPECIAL PROJECTS, 3 credit hrs.

 Advanced studio work in relief, intaglio, or lithography.
-Original research problems are arranged with the instructor.
+Original research projects are arranged with the instructor.
 Prereq.: ART 148 or ART 149.

 ART 165: ADVANCED DRAWING I, 3 credit hrs.

 This course may be repeated.

 ART 167: INTRO TO LETTERPRESS PRINTING, 3 credit hrs.

 Introduction to the basic formal and technical proficiencies necessary for the design and implementation of letterpress printing.
 Lectures, projects, and critiques develop the students' skills through the critical evaluation of historical, conceptual, formal, and technical abilities.
 Students develop a visual and technical expertise and the requisite skills needed for creating letterpress printed material.